Tamatimtam/bind9_installscript/README.md

 1. Chmod a+x semua file disini
 2. buka app pake sudo ./main_menu.sh
-3. Have fun, be wary of modifying you DNS settings
+3. Have fun, be wary of modifying your DNS settings